AmeyaAnnaGeorge/Bus-Seat-Occupancy-Detection/README.md

 # Bus-Seat-Occupancy-Detection
-A smart bus seat occupancy detection system using ESP32, IR sensors, and a 16x2 LCD to display available seats in real-time.
-Designed for efficient passenger monitoring in public transport.
-Compact, low-cost, and scalable.
 🚌 Bus Seat Occupancy Detection System using ESP32
-This project is a smart, cost-effective solution to monitor seat occupancy in public transportation using an ESP32 microcontroller.
-The system uses multiple IR sensors placed on each seat to detect whether a seat is occupied or vacant.
-Based on sensor input, the total number of available seats is calculated and displayed in real-time on a 16x2 LCD display via I2C interface.
+This project is a smart, low-cost solution designed to monitor seat occupancy in public transport using an ESP32 microcontroller.
+It uses IR sensors to detect whether seats are occupied and displays the number of available seats in real-time on a 16x2 LCD screen via I2C.
+Ideal for improving efficiency and enhancing passenger experience in buses and similar systems.

-The project aims to help drivers and operators quickly understand seat availability, improving efficiency and passenger experience.
-It is particularly useful in situations where manual monitoring is not feasible, such as in large or crowded buses.

-🔧 Key Features:
+🔧 Key Features
-Real-time detection of seat occupancy
+✅ Real-time seat occupancy detection using IR sensors

-Live display of remaining seat count

-Compact and efficient design using ESP32
+📟 Remaining seats displayed on a 16x2 LCD (I2C interface)

+⚡ ESP32 for processing and control logic

-Simple hardware setup with IR sensors and I2C LCD
+🔌 Simple and scalable hardware setup

-Easily scalable to any number of seats

-💡 Applications:
-Public buses, school buses, or private transport fleets

-Miniature models or academic demonstrations

-Integration into smart city transportation systems
+🚍 Designed for public transport monitoring

-🧠 Technologies Used:
+🧠 Technologies Used
-ESP32 Microcontroller (Arduino framework)
+ESP32 (Arduino-compatible)

-Infrared (IR) sensors for seat detection
+Infrared (IR) sensors

-16x2 LCD with I2C for display
+16x2 LCD with I2C module

-Arduino IDE for coding and uploading firmware
+Arduino IDE (Embedded C)

+💡 Applications
+Public and private bus fleets

+School or college buses

+Academic IoT/embedded system projects

+Smart transportation systems

-🌱 Future Scope:
+🚀 Future Enhancements
-Integration with mobile apps for live tracking
+📲 App or web integration for live seat tracking

-Cloud data logging and analytics
+☁️ Cloud-based data logging and analytics

-GSM or Wi-Fi-based alert systems when the bus is full
+📶 Wireless alerts when seats are full

-Use of ultrasonic or weight-based sensors for more precision
+📏 Upgrade to ultrasonic or weight sensors for accuracy